rearc-data/publish-a-data-product-on-aws-data-exchange/CONTRIBUTING.md

 ## I have a question and/or issue to report.
 What is the best way to contact Rearc?
 If you have an issue to report specific to the source code in this repository you can [open a GitHub issue](https://github.com/rearc-data/publish-a-data-product-on-aws-data-exchange/issues).
 Before opening an issue please review the existing suggestions to see if your idea is already there.
 If already present, please comment on the existing issue instead of making a new one.

 If you have a general inquiry about Rearc's data services you can send an email to data@rearc.io.
-We would love to hear any suggestion, question or request you have may.
+We would love to hear any suggestion, question or request you may have.

 ## What should I know before I get started?